FAQ Relating to the Corona Virus

 The modules will take place in time.

-Even if we know that our participants appreciate to have courses on-campus to get the most out of the study, the situation can occur that we stay with online courses.
 We as well as the lecturers are already experienced in holding online lectures.
 Here are some statements of our last year’s participants and lecturers.

 Prof. Dr.-Ing.
 Verena Nitsch: "The online lecture is working very well.
 Even parallel group work can be realized.
 Overall, the participants seem quite satisfied and are also very committed to the project.“